Introduction to Pointers

 int x = 10; // it declares a variable

-int *y = NULL; // it declares a pointer
+int *y = nullptr; // it declares a pointer

 double z = 5.0; // it declares a variable

-double *w = NULL; // it declares a pointer
+double *w = nullptr; // it declares a pointer

 }